amor71/time-series-analysis/README.md

 * `powers`: Notebook for comparison between the data-set and various functions, viewing on various scales to provide intuition on the dataset power and behavior.

 * `stationary-vs-non-stationary`: calculates and presents the mean and variance of the timeseries over time.
+Identify weak-stationary-process using auto-covariance.
 The presentation should help forming an intuition of the timeseries is a result of a stationary or non-stationary process.

 ### Analysers